astronomer/astro-provider-databricks/README.md

     airflow dags test example_databricks_workflow `date -Iseconds`
     ```

 This will create a Databricks Workflow with two Notebook jobs.
+This workflow may take two minutes to complete if the cluster is already up & running or approximately five minutes depending on your cluster initialisation time.

 ## Available features